Warzone2053/The_Dominion_Covenant/model_legislation/The National Security and Foreign Policy Act.md

 5.  **The Mandate of Neutrality:** In any region affected by armed conflict, all aid provided through the National Benevolence Fund must be delivered in a strictly neutral and impartial manner.
 It is prohibited for any grant to be awarded or executed in a way that is intended to, or has the primary effect of, providing a material advantage to any single belligerent in a civil or international conflict.

 ---

+### ARTICLE VI: GENERAL PROVISIONS

+#### **Section 1: Framework Act Status**

+1. This Act is a **Framework Act** as defined in the **Constitution of Government**.
+Its provisions are subordinate only to the **Charter of Immutable Principles** and the **Constitution of Government**.

+2. In the event of a conflict between a provision of this Act and a provision of any other ordinary statute, the provisions of this Act shall prevail.

+#### **Section 2: Severability**

+1. If any article, section, clause, or provision of this Act is declared by the Supreme Court of Canada to be unconstitutional or otherwise invalid, such a finding shall not affect the validity of the remaining portions of this Act.

+2. The remaining articles, sections, clauses, and provisions shall remain in full force and effect as if the invalid portion had never been enacted.

+---
 ---
 ###### Copyright © 2025 Jadon.M.Banninga.
 All Rights Reserved.